 Certainly, firmness is required to undertake, day after day, the task of one's own sanctification and apostolate in the middle of the world.
 Obstacles may arise, but the person driven by God's strength - quoniam tu es fortitudo mea (Ps 30[31]:5), because You, O Lord, are my strength - is not afraid to act, to proclaim and defend his faith, even when this means going against the grain.
 Let us turn our eyes once more to the first Christians: they encountered numerous difficulties, since the doctrine of Christ appeared - then as now - to be a sign of contradiction (Lk 2:34).
-Today's world needs women and men who in their daily conduct offer the silent and heroic witness of so
+Today's world needs women and men who in their daily conduct offer the silent and heroic witness of so many Christians who live the Gospel without compromise, doing their duty.

-&lt;sup>21 St Josemaría, Notes taken from a family gathering, 28 November 1972.
+&lt;sup>21 St Josemaría, Notes taken from a family gathering, November 28, 1972.